-Canadians value their downtime and that’s reflected in the number of public holidays and in the more relaxed working hours enjoyed by most residents.
+Canadians value their downtime, reflected in the number of public holidays and the more relaxed working hours enjoyed by most residents.
 You can really feel more alive living in Canada thanks to the emphasis which is placed on relaxation.

 3: Spacious and beautiful properties

 Canadian houses tend to be much larger than their UK counterparts.
 This is, of course, due in part to the fact that there’s a lot more space on offer.
 You will find that even the average family home feels a lot more spacious, and having more room makes it easier for families to get on well!

 4: Great job opportunities

 Under the Federal Skilled Workers programme, there are currently 370 occupations that can qualify you for fast-track entry.
 They cover a vast variety of occupations including medical, engineering, management, construction and more.
 So check out the latest list to see if your skill is listed.

 Canada’s economy is growing, and growth inspires more need, which opens up all sorts of opportunities for all kinds of professions.

 Not only are there great opportunities, but Canada’s laid-back and relaxed style means that there is less of the stress you might have been used to in your home country.

 5: Family friendly

 Canada is really built for families.
 In the suburban streets, there’s a feeling of safety and togetherness with lots of community events such as barbecues and festivals catering to families with kids.